pratty010/Boxes/Try_Hack_Me/Blue/Write_up.md

 nt authority\system
 ```

-7. List all of the processes running via the 'ps' command.
-Find a process towards the bottom of this list that is running at NT AUTHORITY\SYSTEM and write down the process id. - **2828**
+7. List all of the processes running via the 'ps' command. we find that the `2828 PID is interesting and out of the normal.
+Let's dig into it by **migrating into it**.

+**Output**

 ```bash
 meterpreter > ps